 - A LEVEL PHYSICAL EDUCATION

-Entry requirements: Minimum grade 6 in GCSE PE, GCSE Biology or 6:6 in Combined Science, and the potential to play at First Team level in at least one sport.
+Entry requirements: Minimum grade 6 GCSE Biology or 6:6 in Combined Science and ideally a 7 for GCSE PE and the potential to play at 1st Team level in at least one sport.

 The course is extremely diverse, it allows you to explore and enhance your own sporting ability, but also bridges the academic divide between the arts and sciences.
 Experience has shown that physical education can be combined with a wide range of other subjects.